buildingSMART/bSDD/Documentation/API version history.md

 Chagend APIs:
  * api/Class/v1: new, replaces api/Classification/v4
-    - Option excludeClassProperties added.
-If true, classProperties will not be fetched.
+    - Option includeClassProperties added.
+If true, classProperties will be fetched.
+Default is false.
-    - Option excludeClassRelations added.
-If true, classRelations will not be fetched.
+    - Option includeClassRelations added.
+If true, classRelations will be fetched.
+Default is false.
+    - New output field: Class.Description
  * api/Class/Search/v1: new, replaces api/ClassificationSearchOpen/v1.
     - Return contract now contains just one dictionary instead of a list of dictionaries which always contains one item.
     - Supports pagination